 Aston Martin team principal Adrian Newey has admitted Fernando Alonso and Lance Stroll's running in the Australian Grand Prix will be "very heavily restricted" due to "permanent nerve damage" concerns.

-The vibrations of the Honda power unit in the AMR26 are not only compromising the chassis and reliability of the car, but are also transferring through the steering wheel, into the fingers of its two drivers.
+The vibrations of the Honda power unit in the AMR26 are not only compromising the chassis and reliability of the car, but also transferring through the steering wheel, into the fingers of its two drivers.

-Having endured a dismal pre-season with limited running on track, the fledgling relationship between the Silverstone-based squad and the Japanese car giant has failed to produce a car that can safely complete a grand prix distance for the start of the campaign.
+Having endured a dismal pre-season with limited running on track, the fledgling relationship between the Silverstone-based squad and the Japanese manufacturing giant has failed to produce a car that can safely complete a grand prix distance for the start of the campaign.

 In a media session ahead of the opening round in Melbourne, Newey conceded that neither Alonso nor Stroll will finish the race at Albert Park, something that was expected in the build-up to the curtain raiser amid intense speculation that the car could not mechanically reach the chequered flag.